 13.8 Dispute Resolution. (a) This Agreement shall be governed solely by the internal laws of the State of California without reference to any principle of conflicts of law that would apply the substantive laws of another jurisdiction to the parties' rights or duties.
 The parties consent to the personal and exclusive jurisdiction of the federal and state courts of Los Angeles, California. (b) To the extent permitted under the applicable law, the parties agree that each may bring claims against the other only in their individual capacity and not as a plaintiff or class member in any purported class action or representative action.
 Unless both parties agree, no judge or arbitrator may consolidate more than one person's (or entity's) claims or otherwise preside over any form of a representative or class action proceeding.

 13.10 Amendment.
 Criteria may amend this Agreement from time to time by posting an amended version at its website.
 If changes to this Agreement will materially reduce Customer's rights or materially increase Customer's obligations, then Criteria will provide Customer with advance written notice of such changes.
-All such changes will be deemed accepted and become effective 30 days after such notice (the "Proposed Amendment Date") unless Customer first gives Criteria written notice of rejection of the amendment.
+All such changes will be deemed accepted and become effective 30 days after Criteria’s notice (the "Proposed Amendment Date") unless Customer first gives Criteria written notice of rejection of the change.
 In the event of such rejection: (a) this Agreement will continue under its original provisions; and (b) Customer shall not use any new feature or functionality governed by the proposed amended terms but not by the original terms of this Agreement.
-Customer's continued use of the Service following the effective date of an amendment will confirm Customer's consent thereto.
+Customer's continued use of the Service following the effective date of any change will confirm Customer's consent thereto.
 This Agreement may not be amended in any other way except through a written agreement by authorized representatives of each party.